Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.7 K/9, which ranks 18th in MLB.
+- The Giants pitching staff ranks 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Giants have the 11th-ranked team ERA across all MLB pitching staffs (4.03).

-- Giants pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in the league.
+- Giants pitchers combine to surrender 140 home runs (1.1 per game), the sixth-fewest in the league.

-- Walker gets the start for the Giants, his 11th of the season.
-He is 4-2 with a 2.14 ERA and 53 strikeouts in 46 1/3 innings pitched.
+- Beck starts for the first time this season for the Giants.

-- His last appearance came out of the bullpen on Wednesday when the righty tossed a scoreless third of an inning against the Philadelphia Phillies without giving up a hit.
+- The 27-year-old righty has 28 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.